-This in-depth course provides learners with an overview of the U.S. federal and select state laws and regulations that govern the use of controlled substances in clinical research, including the requirements for their acquisition, usage, storage, final disposition, and recordkeeping.
-It provides guidance for registrants/licensees and organizations on how to establish and maintain compliance with the controlled substances regulations.
-The course also reviews the mechanisms of action and abuse potential of controlled substances by pharmacological class.
-It further discusses considerations for the development of an effective program to prevent and mitigate diversion of controlled substances as well as guidance regarding how to prepare and respond to internal and external audits and inspections.
+This in-depth course provides guidance for clinicians, registrants/licensees, and organizations on how to establish and maintain compliance with controlled substance regulations.
+The course reviews the mechanisms of action and abuse potential of controlled substances by pharmacological class.
+It further discusses considerations for the development of an effective program to prevent and mitigate diversion of controlled substances, as well as guidance regarding how to prepare and respond to internal and external audits and inspections.

 Language Availability: English

-Suggested Audiences: Clinical Investigators, Faculty, Researchers, Staff, Students
+Suggested Audiences: Clinical Investigators, Faculty, Healthcare Providers, Researchers, Staff, Students